billpg/HashBack/README.md

 }
 ```

-The Issuer's web service will receive this request and will return an immediate error response if there are any problems, including a bad request or an internal server error.
+The Issuer's web service will receive this request and if there are any problems, will return an immediate error response.
 If all is well, it will keep this initial request open until the exchange has concluded.

 ### The Issue Request

-While keeping the initial POST request open, the Issuer's web service (receiving that request) will open a new POST request back to the Issuer, using the URL agreed in advance.
+While keeping the initial POST request open, the Issuer's web service (receiving that request) will open a new POST request back to the Initiator, using the URL agreed in advance.
 This second request is to pass the newly generated Bearer token itself to the Initiator.

 The Issuer will generated the token (not yet knowing for sure the initial request was genuine), sign the token using the HMAC key supplied in the initial request and include both in the second POST request.

 Because the Issuer is sending the Bearer token to a pre-agreed POST URL over HTTPS, they can be sure no-one else will have eavesdropped on that transaction.
-Because the request body includes an HMAC signature based on the HMAC key, the Initiator can be sure the token genuinely came from the Issuer.
+Because the request body includes an HMAC signature based on that HMAC key that no-one else knows, the Initiator can be sure the token genuinely came from the Issuer.

 The JSON request body is made up of the following string value properties, all of which are required.
 - `ExchangeId`
-  - The GUID copied from the original Initiate request body.
+  - The GUID from the original Initiate request body that identifies this exchange.
 - `BearerToken`
   - This is the requested Bearer token.
 It must consist only of printable ASCII characters.
 - `ExpiresAt`